 - Improved security

-.log is recommended for logs that are monitored.
+.log is recommended for monitored logs.

-Log management can be a complex task maintaining log file size, applying a file checksum, and making it easy for administrators to search through old log data files to locate errors.
+Log management can be a complex task maintaining log file size, applying a file checksum, and making it easy for administrators to search through old log data files to find errors.
 Log rotation compresses old data (and large data) into a new log file.
 This process simplifies log management while allowing more space for new logs.

 By using log file monitors, administrators can rule out the chance of missing an error in logs.
 Log file monitors can be added using Setup > Monitoring > Templates > Other Monitors.